osmcode/pyosmium/doc/troubleshooting.rst

     pip install --no-binary :all: osmium

-You need to first install the depencies listed in the README.
+You need to first install the dependencies listed in the README.